charlottepfritz/charlottepfritz/README.md

 Hello, I'm Charlotte ✨

 I am a computer engineering student with 4+ years of experience developing and analyzing software and hardware systems.
-I'm passionate about designing technology to create a more secure world.
+Passionate about designing technology to create a more secure world.

 ## 💡 Projects